abraha2d/gtcoursewatch/README.md

 - Georgia State University
 - Kennesaw State University

 Support for other colleges that use the Ellucian system can be easily added.
-To request that your college be added, log in to your college's registration system and navigate to the "Lookup Classes" link.
-Make note of the URL, and open an issue with your college name and the URL.
+To request that your college be added, log in to your college's registration system and make note of the URL.
+Open an issue with your college name and the sample URL.
+Check [here](https://github.com/abraha2d/gtcoursewatch/issues?q=label%3Aenhancement+is%3Aclosed) for some examples.

 # Prerequisites
 Install Python 3 from <https://www.python.org/downloads/>.
 When installing, make sure to check "Add Python 3 to PATH".